BrickMMO/tasks/document-conversion.markdown

 To complete this task, follow these steps:

-1. You will be assigned am asset and a project.
+1. Find your groups in [Blackboard](https://learn.humber.ca/).
+2. Complete your assigned project.
-2. Follow the [develoment process](develpoment-process) to make and submit your changes.
+3. Follow the [develoment process](develpoment-process) to make and submit your changes.

 ## Submitting this Task